tobeva/tobeva.com/content/about/cloud/_index.md

 ![Carmera 1](carmera-1.jpg)

-My extensive experience with traditional single-computer software engineering applied to the world of distributed systems more than I had anticipated.
+My experience with traditional single-computer software engineering applied to the world of distributed systems more than I had anticipated.
 The cloud, in some sense, is just a single large computer.
 The dozens of "cloud services" are like the API's of the older desktop operating systems.
-This realization is key to creating "cloud native" designs that fully exploit what clouds have to offer.
+Thus "cloud native" designs are tightly coordinated distributed applications, they are not just desktop software running "in the cloud".

 ![Carmera 2](carmera-2.jpg)